ani-sledge/All-or-Nothing/README.md

 7. Enter the bid and total tricks for each round, until the 'Game Over' screen appears.

 If you would like to start a new game at any time, click the 'New Game' button in the menu, or use the 'Total Players' dropdown or 'Team Play' checkbox to alter the game settings.

+## Installation
+Clone or Download the repo, then open **allornothing.html** in your browser of choice.